leonidlm/k8s-for-devs-course/modules/03-production/01-ingress/README.md

 ## Step 1: Create the backend services

 Create two nginx based micro-services, one called *pepsi* the second *cola*.
-A micro-service should consist of a deployment and a service (NodePort).
+A micro-service should consist of a deployment and a service.

-I've placed an example nginx pod and an nginx configuration in the `examples` directory.
+I've placed both pepsi/cola nginx configuration and pod files in the `examples` directory.

 To create a pepsi mico-service for example, you'll need to:

-1. Create a configmap from the example nginx's configuration
+1. Upload pepsi's nginx config file to Kubernetes as a ConfigMap object (`kubectl create configmap pepsi-nginx --from-file=default.conf=pepsi-nginx.conf`).
-2. Create a deployment based on the nginx pod example
+2. Deploy the pod as-is or create a deployment file based on the pepsi-pod example.
+Make sure to mount the nginx confgimap to `/etc/nginx/conf.d/<NAME>` inside the pod.
-3. Make sure to mount the nginx confgimap to `/etc/nginx/conf.d/<NAME>` inside the pod.
+3. Create a service to route traffic to the pepsi pod's port.
+Do we must to use a NodePort service or it's not required?

-## Step 2: Creat the ingress resource
+## Step 2: Create the ingress resource

-Now, after you created the two micro-services and verified that they work by hitting their service IPs, it's time to work on the ingress definitions.
+Now, after you created the two micro-services and verified that they work by browsing to their service IPs, it's time to work on the ingress definitions.

-Create an ingress resource the will route the url requests to the relevant services.
+Create an ingress resource that will route the url requests to the relevant services.
 A request to `http://<INGRESS_IP>/pepsi` should be proxied to the pepsi service you just wrote.
 And a request to `http://<INGRESS_IP>/cola` should be proxied to the cola service.